- Administrators Conference

 Even though these tour options are terrific, Friday afternoon isn't just about mobile tours anymore.
 Career Information sessions, workshops and the poster session make deciding what to do on Friday afternoon now very difficult!

-Upstate South Carolina’s Transportation Technology Cluster Tour
+Upstate South Carolina’s Transportation Technology Cluster Tour (This tour is currently FULL)

 This tour combines economic development and transportation, focusing on the Upstate’s vehicle manufacturing and technology cluster, one of the most thriving and dynamic in the nation.
 We will tour the Proterra electric bus factory, hear a talk from a representative of the South Carolina Automotive Council, and tour the facilities of the Clemson University International Center for Automotive Research to learn how that center and Clemson’s Center for Connected Multimodal Mobility collaborate with the cluster and are advancing transportation technology.